 Allie Gattor is a self-taught artist based in Montreal.
-She recently drew attention through participation in events focusing on emerging artists, such as Artch and Créer des ponts.
-She combines drawing techniques and a variety of mediums such as pen, pencil, ink, and watercolours, working in various formats from very small to human scale.
+She recently drew attention through her participation in events focusing on emerging artists, such as Artch and Créer des ponts.
+She combines drawing techniques and a variety of mediums such as pen, pencil, ink, and watercolours, working in various formats from tiny to human scale.
 Allie Gattor’s creative process begins with the observation of everyday life.
-While her work is reminiscent of children’s book illustrations, Allie Gattor’s works can be surprising with their combination of playfulness and dark humour.
-Her drawings touch upon themes such as boredom, frustration, anxiety, joy, absurdity, naivety, and excess, always with a playful touch.
+While her work is reminiscent of children’s book illustrations, Allie Gattor’s work is cathartic and can be surprising due to their combination of feminism and dark humour.
+Her drawings touch upon themes such as anxiety, depression, isolation, human relations, and the absurdity of the human condition, always with a cheeky touch.

 Patrick F. Henry is an artist of Haitian origin who has been living in Montreal since 2011.
 He is a graduate of the University of Quebec in Montreal (2019).
 He received the McAbbie Foundation Sculpture Excellence Grant from the School of Visual and Media Arts (UQAM) for his installation titled Je suis nouveau ici (2020).
 A multidisciplinary artist, he explores the theme of “becoming” through sculpture, painting and installation.
 Through the appropriation of everyday objects deviated from their function, of reclaimed materials, his works most often unfold in the form of a site promoting relations with the viewer, inviting him to experience of self-reconstruction.